Is There a Dimmer Outlook Ahead for Coty Inc. (COTY)?

-Coty Inc. (NYSE:COTY) went up by 3.22% from its latest closing price compared to the recent 1-year high of $10.49.
-The company’s stock price has collected 9.55% of gains in the last five trading sessions.
-Press Release reported on 10/21/21 that Coty to Host 2021 Investor Day in New York
+Coty Inc. (NYSE:COTY) went up by 0.19% from its latest closing price compared to the recent 1-year high of $10.85.
+The company’s stock price has collected 16.36% of gains in the last five trading sessions.
+Press Release reported on 11/10/21 that Coty Further Improves Capital Structure, with KKR Converting the Remainder of Their Convertible Preferred Shares into Common

 Is It Worth Investing in Coty Inc. (NYSE :COTY) Right Now?